dhui808/kafka-snippets/README.md

 ### Kafka vs IBM MQ
     A scenario where Kafka should be used instead of IBM MQ is when you need to handle large volumes of
-    real-time data streams with low latency, and where data loss is acceptable (since Kafka does not provide guaranteed message delivery).
+    real-time data streams with low latency, and where data loss is acceptable (since Kafka does not provide guaranteed message delivery - is this true?).
 Conversely, if you need to ensure reliable and secure message delivery between applications and systems, and you cannot afford to lose messages, IBM MQ is the better choice.

 ### Kafka key concepts